ANUJT65/Yojna-Labourer-Livelihood-Application/README.md

 Hardware:Tejas Hirve

 ## Introduction:
-The project was conceived to tackle the persistent issue of poor working conditions for low-skilled labourers, both locally and internationally.
+The project was made to tackle the persistent issue of poor working conditions for low-skilled labourers, both locally and internationally.
 The tragic deaths of Indian workers in Qatar underscored the urgent need for safer working environments globally.
 Furthermore, the COVID-19 pandemic exacerbated livelihood challenges for these vulnerable groups, highlighting the importance of innovative solutions that can facilitate safer and more efficient working conditions.

 ## Purpose
 The project aims to address the challenges faced by low-skilled labourers and customers by creating a platform that enhances accessibility, efficiency in job matching, and ensures safer working conditions through innovative technologies.